Social Anxiety Therapy in San Jose

 Unrelenting Standards: Putting pressure on yourself to be perfect in order to avoid criticism.

-Schema Therapy helps you not only recognize these deep-rooted patterns but also begin to change them through techniques like imagery rescripting, limited reparenting, and behavioral change.
+Schema Therapy for social anxiety helps you not only recognize these deep-rooted patterns but also begin to change them through techniques like imagery rescripting, limited reparenting, and behavioral change.
 Over time, this allows you to feel more secure, confident, and authentic in social situations.

-I’m one of the leading experts in social anxiety treatment in California and serve on the Board of the National Social Anxiety Center.
-As the author of Social Anxiety For Dummies—a practical, down-to-earth guide available on Amazon—I bring both deep expertise and strategies you can put into action right away.
+Laura Johnson, LMFT, LPCC, is one of the leading experts in social anxiety therapy in San Jose and all of California.
+Laura serves on the Board of the National Social Anxiety Center and help recruit new social anxiety clinics around the USA.
+As the author of Social Anxiety For Dummies—a practical, down-to-earth guide available on Amazon—she brings both deep expertise and strategies you can put into action right away.

-I’m certified in Cognitive Behavioral Therapy (CBT) and Advanced Certified in Schema Therapy (ST)—a rare dual specialty.
-CBT helps you reduce symptoms and build real-world confidence, while Schema Therapy addresses the deeper roots of shame, fear of judgment, and self-criticism that fuel social anxiety.
+Laura is certified in Cognitive Behavioral Therapy (CBT) and advanced certified in Schema Therap —a rare dual specialty.
+CBT helps you reduce social anxiety symptoms and build real-world confidence, while Schema Therapy addresses the deeper roots of shame, fear of judgment, and self-criticism that fuel social anxiety.
+People in San Jose and across California seek her out for the positive results they can get with evidence-based CBT and schema therapy.

 Frequently Asked Questions about Social Anxiety